Regulatory Context, Study Methods, and Development Guidelines

 Wildlife protection requirements, permitting requirements, and best management practices that apply to wind energy development and operation vary from state to state.
-State Wildlife Action Plans serve as blueprints for conserving fish and wildlife.
+Most states have their own lists of threatened and endangered species and species of concern in addition to species listed as threatened or endangered under the ESA, though the level of protections regulated by law varies by state.
+State Wildlife Action Plans serve as blueprints for conserving priority species of fish and wildlife.
 State wildlife management agencies (and other regional groups, non-governmental organizations, and federal agencies) maintain databases and other tools that can be useful for wildlife risk assessment.
-Wind energy developers can work with state and local agencies and other relevant local stakeholders in the wind project planning and development process to help identify and avoid, minimize, and compensate for potential adverse impacts to wildlife and habitat.
+Wind energy developers can work with state and local agencies and other relevant local stakeholders in the wind project planning and development process to help identify and mitigate potential adverse impacts to wildlife and habitat.

 A Common Toolkit for Evaluating Risk and Impacts

 The NWCC, an independent multi-stakeholder forum funded by the U.S. Department of Energy to support sustainable wind power development in the U.S. from 1994-2021, published a guidance document to encourage greater consistency, rigor, and comparability of wind-wildlife studies at different projects.
 The Comprehensive Guide to Studying Wind Energy/Wildlife Interactions, developed in 1999 and revised in 2011, provides developers and agencies with a common “toolkit” for evaluating risk and measuring impacts.
 Standardized study methods and metrics improve project-specific analyses and enable stakeholders to learn more about wind-wildlife interactions and solutions through analysis of data from studies at multiple wind projects.